apancutt/deploy-aws-s3-cloudfront/README.md

 Run `npm run build` to build then `npm run deploy` to deploy.

-If you need to pass user-level options that you don't wan't committed into `package.json`, the you can provide these options at call-time, e.g. `npm run deploy -- --profile <profile>`.
+If you need to pass user-level options that you don't want committed into `package.json`, the you can provide these options at call-time, e.g. `npm run deploy -- --profile <profile>`.

 ### Configuring for React apps built with `create-react-app`